Knee Replacement in Thailand Your guide to cost, top specialists & hospitals

 When Can You Return to Work and Exercise?

-Desk work typically resumes four to six weeks after surgery.
+Desk or sedentary work typically resumes four to six weeks after surgery, while physical or manual work that involves standing, lifting, or kneeling usually waits eight to twelve weeks.
 Driving is usually safe by week six once you can bend the knee enough for pedal control and react quickly for an emergency stop.
 Walking is encouraged from day one and remains the foundation of recovery.
 Swimming and cycling resume from six to eight weeks.
 Low-impact sports return by twelve weeks.
-High-impact activities — running, contact sports — are generally discouraged to protect implant longevity.
+High-impact activities (running, contact sports) are generally discouraged to protect implant longevity.
+A partial (unicompartmental) replacement generally shortens these timelines by around two to three weeks, as the smaller procedure preserves bone and ligaments.

 Will I Be Able to Kneel After Knee Replacement?